call-report/data-collector/README.md

 1. Clone the repo
 2. Build the container: `make`
-3. Run the RESTful server: `make serve`'
+3. Run the RESTful server: `make serve`
    1. Defaults to `localhost:8080`

 ## Overview